JWP Consulting GK

 Supervisor, Podman, and Docker

-To be able to recreate a complex deployment scenario, I’ve spent a significant amount of time making sure that each part of the Projectify web app can be run as a single command using Nix.
+I’ve spent a significant amount of time making sure that each part of the Projectify web app can be run as a single command using Nix.

 I’ve also created container build Nix derivations to deploy the Projectify app inside a Podman environment.
 The relevant Nix flake files can be found here:

-Since I prefer rootless containers over Docker’s approach, and generally prefer entirely Free Software over Docker’s intellectual property mishmash, I’ve embraced Podman and Podman-compose.
+Since I prefer rootless containers over Docker’s approach, and prefer entirely Free Software over Docker’s intellectual property mishmash, I’ve embraced Podman and Podman-compose.
 Nix excels here: not only does it build Docker-compatible containers much, much faster, it also gives you streaming builds that use less CPU and memory on compression.

 This is useful if a container is uploaded to a registry anyway.
 Skopeo is used to upload all Projectify containers to the GitHub container registry after a build is finished.